gunkinmail/sei-chain/readme.md

 # seichain
 **seichain** is a blockchain built using Cosmos SDK and Tendermint.
 It is built using the Cosmos SDK and Tendermint core, and features a built-in central limit orderbook (CLOB) module.
 Decentralized applications building on Sei can build on top of the CLOB, and other Cosmos-based blockchains can leverage Sei's CLOB as a shared liquidity hub and create markets for any asset.
 Sei Shared Liquidity Model

-Designed with developers and users in mind, Sei serves as the infrastructure and shared liquidity hub for the next generation of DeFi.
-Apps can easily plug-and-play to trade on Sei orderbook infrastructure and access pooled liquidity from other apps.
-To prioritize developer experience, Sei Network has integrated the wasmd module to support CosmWasm smart contracts.
+Designed with developers and users in mind, Sei serves as the infrastructure and shared liquidity hub for the next generation of DeFi

 # Documentation
 For the most up to date documentation please visit https://docs.seinetwork.io